wp-plugins/storyftw/readme.txt

 == Screenshots ==

-1.Replace any WordPress page with a story.
+1. Replace any WordPress page with a story.

-2.Create a story & story global settings.
+2. Create a story & story global settings.

-3.Story global settings continued.
+3. Story global settings continued.

-4.Story page re-ordering.
+4. Story page re-ordering.

-5.Embed a background image/gif or video.
+5. Embed a background image/gif or video.

 == Changelog ==